 When registered medical and health professionals are not able to achieve the required CME credits as per Part III, Clause 16.2 of Bhutan Medical and Health Council Regulations 2005, such cases will be discussed in the CME sub-committee.

-should demonstrate with evidence that they have undertaken 60 days (or 450 hours) in a year of clinical practice relevant to their scope of professional area within the last three years.
+.

 PROCEDURE FOR APPLICATION AND APPROVAL OF CME